SchokiCoder/book_modern_c/src/2_typesnvars.md

 Floats are used to store fractions.
 There are two types: "float" and "double".
-Double having double the size of a float and with that can store twice the precision.
+Double having double the size of a float and with that it can store twice the precision.
 What exactly i mean by precision is covered later.